Frequently asked questions

 - Take care with apostrophes in names such as O’Neill.
 In most cases there should not be a space between before or after the apostrophe.

-For entering dates of birth, the most important guidelines are:
+dates of birth, the most important guidelines are:

 - Cross-check the date of birth on the enrolment form against the date of birth on official documentation.